Robert Tienwen Chien: Biography

 each year.
-This series has included several Nobel Laureates, and over a dozen members of the National Academies.
 Notably, while CSL director, he created an Outstanding Staff Award, the first such recognition of this type at the University of Illinois.
 In appreciation that award also bears his name as the Robert T. Chien Staff Appreciation Award, and is awarded each year to an outstanding staff member selected by the staff.

 Contributions in Computer Science

 Chien is best known for two seminal contributions, the Chien Search, a fast algorithm for determining the roots of a polynomial over a finite field and a model system-level fault diagnosis, known today as the PMC (Preparata-Metze-Chien) model, which is a main issue in the design of highly dependable processing systems.
-This model is still the object of intense research today (as attested by the literature).

 Awards and affiliations

 Chien was affiliated with the following organizations: